AcyclovirOther Names: Zovirax, acyclovir sodium Drug Class: Opportunistic Infections and Coinfections

 What is acyclovir?

-Acyclovir can also be used “off-label” to prevent and treat other opportunistic infections of HIV infection.
-“Off-label” use refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
-Good medical practice and the best interests of a patient sometimes require that a medicine be used “off-label.”
+Acyclovir can also be used off-label to prevent and treat VZV diseases in people with HIV.refers to use of an FDA-approved medicine in a manner different from that described on the medicine label.
+Good medical practice and the best interests of a patient sometimes require that a medicine be used off-label.

 The Guidelines for the Prevention and Treatment of Opportunistic infections in HIV-Infected Adults and Adolescents, prepared by the(CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of acyclovir to: